vaadin-component-factory/vcf-month-picker/README.md

 * Month position matters:
     - MM/YYYY and YYYY/MM are treated differently.
     - The component determines whether the month appears before or after the year based on the format.

+#### 2-digit year handling / reference century
+When using 2-digit years, we could run into the problem, that 2-digit years can be interpreted in multiple ways.
+To not resulting in years, that points to the time of the Caesars, the component will automatically convert 2-digit years to 4-digit ones internally.

+To accomplish this, the picker stores the last picked century internally (reference century) and applies them on any 2-digit year entered by the user via the text field.
+By default, the refence century refers to the current one.
+When a 4-digit year is entered, the reference century is updated respectivly.

+Please note, that this is not the common term of century, where the current century is the 21st, but means basically the first 2 digits of a 4-digit year, i.e. entering "2025" results in the reference century "20".

 ## Installation